arpitsinghgautam/GuidingSight/README.md

 ## CONTRIBUTOR LIST

 This program was developed solely by me, Arpit Singh Gautam

 ## NAVIGATING THE REPO

 #### main.py
 The source code is written here
 #### GuidingSight.png
 Its the design for the GuidingSight Product.
-#### WayneHacks.png
-Its the things requred to complete in the WayneHacks hackathon.
 #### ProductCaptured.txt
 This is the file in which the text from the Image is saved.
 #### requriments.txt